 What are the names of the committee members and how can I express my view to the committee?

-Sandra Elliott; Debra Schmidtt; Sharon Paisley; Rosetta Milligan; Lisa Cain, Coordinator of the Parent-Teacher Resource Center; Lindsey Smart, Teacher; Nancy Bradley, School Board Representative; and Randy Jennings, Consultant.
+Sandra Elliott; Debra Schmidtt; Sharon Paisley; Rosetta Milligan; Ann Shepherd, Coordinator of the Parent-Teacher Resource Center; Lindsey Smart, Teacher; Nancy Bradley, School Board Representative; and Randy Jennings, Consultant.
 Participating agencies include Terry Thomas, TAP Head Start; Gary Gibson, Department for Aging & Rehab.
 Services; Valerie Hughes, Easter Seals UCP; and Wanda Bass, Goodwill Industries of the Valleys, Inc.

 You may contact Susan Young, Special Education Secretary, at (540) 389-0130 to leave a message for the committee.